-In East Milton Square mixed residential and business use may be permitted by site plan review through the Planning Board for up to 3-stories and 45 feet subject to reasonable terms and conditions based on the standards set out herein.
-Mixed use residential and business use may be permitted by special permit through the Planning Board for up to 4-stories and 55 feet subject to reasonable terms and conditions based on the standards set out herein.
+In East Milton Square, mixed residential and business uses may be permitted by right with site plan review through the Planning Board for up to 3-stories and 45 feet subject to reasonable terms and conditions based on the standards defined herein.
 The boundary of the East Milton Square Overlay District is shown on the current Milton Zoning Map.

 - A. Purpose.
 This section's purpose is to allow high-quality mixed-use development that enhances East Milton Square.
 Successful mixed-use development shall: - a.
-Strengthen walkability and safe and convenient circulation for all travel in East Milton Square. - b.
+Strengthen walkability and safe and convenient circulation for all travel in East Milton Square - b.
 Proactively and intentionally guide commercial district investment - c.
 Enhance the sense of place and district identity - d.
 Leverage private investments to add community amenities while reducing impacts - e.
-Incentivize mixed-use redevelopment and an increased variety of housing options - f.
-Improve environmental sustainability and resilience in the area - B. Allowable Uses. - a.
-Allowed Uses.
-All business uses otherwise permissible in the East Milton Square Business District shall be allowed, except drive-through food service facilities, filling stations, garages, sales rooms and repair shops for motor vehicles, storage warehouses, and undertakers. - b.
-Residential Uses.
-Residential use shall be permitted in conjunction with one or more business uses identified in Section B.a.
+Encourage mixed-use redevelopment and an increased variety of housing options - f.
+Improve environmental sustainability and resilience in the district - g.
+Preserve and enhance historic character of East Milton - B. Allowable Uses. - a.
+Allowed uses.
+Mixed-use development is required with non-residential and residential uses. - b.
+Non-residential uses.
+All business uses otherwise permissible in the East Milton Square Business District shall be allowed by-right with site plan review.
+Except for drive-through food service facilities, filling stations, garages, sales rooms and repair shops for motor vehicles, storage warehouses, and undertakers which are prohibited. - c.
+Residential uses.
+Residential use shall be allowed by-right with site plan review in conjunction with one or more Non-residential uses identified in Section B.b.
 The permissible residential use shall be multi-family housing, which is defined as having more than one housing unit in a building or in multiple buildings on a lot.
-A housing unit is defined as that portion of a building providing complete housekeeping and cooking facilities for one Family, as defined in § 275-1.1. - c.
+A housing unit is defined as that portion of a building providing complete housekeeping and cooking facilities for one family, as defined in § 275-1.1. - d.
 Ground Floor Uses.
-At least 50% of the usable ground floor area of the building must be designed for and occupied by business uses identified in Section B.a.
+At least 50% of the usable ground floor area of the building must be designed for and occupied by Non-residential uses identified in Section B.b.
 Where possible, this area should be designed to accommodate individual business of 1,500 square feet or less.
-As used in this § 275-3.22, the "ground floor" shall be the story directly above the basement or, if there is no basement, the story directly above the foundation, which generally coincides with the elevation of the adjacent sidewalk at the frontage of the property. - C. Dimensional Requirements.
+As used in this Section § 275-3.22, the "ground floor" shall be the story directly above the basement or, if there is no basement, the story directly above the foundation, which generally coincides with the elevation of the adjacent sidewalk at the frontage of the property.

+C. Dimensional Requirements.